noorul23/autocrash-sos-final/README.md

 # 🚗 AutoCrash SOS – Final Version

-AutoCrash SOS is an embedded accident detection and emergency alert system inspired by the **real airbag deployment mechanism used in vehicles**.
+AutoCrash SOS is an Autonomous accident detection and emergency alert system inspired by the **real airbag deployment mechanism used in vehicles**.

 This system detects collision events using a **detachable circuit loop trigger which placed on top of airbag**, and automatically sends emergency alerts including GPS location to family members and ambulance app.